onetoneisme/blackjack/units_refactored/CF for operators/Intermediate/003_Security Groups/03_Binding security groups.md

 ### Binding security groups

-We have a security group created.
-How do we put it to work?
+We have successfully created a security group.
+How do we enable it, so that it works?

-To do this, we need to *bind* the security group to either a space, or a security group set.
+To do this, we need to *bind* the security group to either a space or a security group set.

 #### Binding to spaces